e4nu/e4nuanalysiscode/README.md

 -  make : it contains some make files needed for compilation
 ---------------
 ## E4nu Analysis Code
 The e4nu analysis code is highly factorized into different classes, which inherit from each other.
-The main structure is depicted in the code below:
+The main structure is depicted in the diagram below:
 ![e4nu diagram](https://github.com/e4nu/e4nuanalysiscode/blob/origin/Develop/RefactorizedCode/PlottingScripts/e4nuanalysis_diagram.png)

 ---------------